Orbifoldt/b-plus-tree-kotlin/README.md

 fun remove(key: Int, degree: Int): String? {
     val index = findIndexOf(key)
     val child = children[index]
-    val value = child.remove(key, degree) ?: return null  // If nothing was deleted just return null
+    val value = child.remove(key, degree)
+        ?: return null  // If nothing was deleted just return null

-    if(child.keys.size >= minKeys(degree)) return value  // No underflow, so no need to merge or borrow if(keys.size == 0) return value  // We're at the root, so no need to handle underflow
+    if(child.keys.size >= minKeys(degree)) return value  // No underflow, so no merge/borrow
+    if(keys.size == 0) return value  // We're at the root, so no need to handle underflow

     TODO("deal with underflow")